ncagle/DNS-over-HTTPS/ssl_config-handling.md

 * I believe `certverifyresult` should become part of the connection, not `data`.
 * vtls backends should no longer use `data->ssl.primary` during handshake, the copies should be there.
 * `setopt.c` sets some parameters on the `conn` copy (if present in `data->conn`).
 I am not sure this has any effect, unless the underlying connection is closed.

+# Daniel's feedback on the three issues

+## certverifyresult

+This is only accessible via the `curl_easy_getinfo()` API with a `CURL *` handle as argument, that is `data` internally.
+The values must thus be stored associated with the handle.
+Also because the connection may have been closed and gone by the time `curl_easy_getinfo()` is called.

+If you want to remove them from the struct where they are now, as they are rather different in nature, perhaps a more suitable home for them would be `struct PureInfo` where other values is stored for the purpose of being available for `curl_easy_getinfo()` calls.

+## not use `data->ssl.primary` during handshake

+Seems fair, the copies are made for the connection to have its own set.

+## setopt.c setting variables in 'conn'

+Looking at that code now, it seems like we shouldn't have to set the variables in existing connections as they are already created and the values should not be considered anymore.

+But this said, the commit that brought this code (5505df7d24) was a reaction to issue #1941 which was fixed by this so there is/was a use case.
+I believe the user is then setting this value in a callback for the currently live connection.